Arjunnn2004/mines-predictor/README.md

 print(r2_score(y_true, y_pred))
 ```

-*Note: R² is not used in this classifier but useful for regression insight.*
+*Note: R² is not used in this classifier, but is included for educational purposes.*

 ---

-## 📆 Requirements
+## 📦 Requirements

 - Python 3.7+
 - NumPy
 - Pandas
 - scikit-learn

-Install:
+_Install all with:_
 ```bash
 pip install numpy pandas scikit-learn
 ```

 ---

-## 📩 License
+## 📄 License

 MIT License — Free to use, modify, and share!

+---

+> Made with ❤️ for machine learning enthusiasts!